Laufey and Kratos together in a God of War story scene

 What is the Everywhen?

-The Everywhen is the afterlife of the gods: a transcendent realm where all magic returns and where gods or creatures from different mythologies can meet.
+The Everywhen is the afterlife of the gods, a realm where magic returns, where different mythologies can collide, and where the dead gods are said to return at the end of their lives.

 Does it connect to Kratos and Atreus?

 Yes.
-Faye discovers her plans to protect Kratos and Atreus are at risk.
+The premise says the plans Laufey made to protect them are now at risk.

 Can you play it standalone?